mikey-b/allocator_ref/README.md

 	void* operator&() { return ptr; }
 };
 ```
-Methods that provide a way to create and destroy `blk` instances. a blk is effectively a replacement underline implementation of a *Type**.
-If we were able to do something like - `template<typename Type> alias Type* = blk<Type>;` this would have made this much easier.
+Methods that provide a way to create and destroy `blk` instances. a blk is effectively a replacement of underline implementation of a *Type** or *Type&*.
+*C++ Limitation* If we were able to do something like - `template<typename Type> alias Type* = blk<Type>;` this would have made this much easier.
 #### Sharing
 These methods provide information to the allocator regarding the usage of a blk or reference type.
-Having mutiple links to a single object is common usage.
-This allows the allocator to track, and debug incorrect usages in this regard.
+Having multiple links to a blk/object is common usage.
+This allows the allocator to track, and/or debug incorrect usages in this regard.
-This is not limited to RefCounting. stack_allocator uses an object_count to assert that when the allocator is destroyed, no references to the data it was managing still exist.
+This is not limited to Reference Counting.
+The stack_allocator implementation uses an object_count to assert that when the allocator is destroyed, no references to the data it was managing still exist.
 #### Reference Type Construction
 All Reference Types are created with the `make()` function.
 This would ideally be the new operator, but it is not possible to override the return type of new.
 make() returns a `ref<T>` which is a reference to type T.
-Ideally we would want to be able to do `template<typename Type> alias Type& = ref<Type>;`

 ##### Quick Example
 ```cpp